 - 1 cup crushed hard lemon candies, divided

-- Line a 15-in. x 10-in. x 1-in. pan with foil; set aside.
+- Line a 15x10x1-in. pan with foil; set aside.
 In top of a double boiler or a metal bowl over barely simmering water, melt baking chips; stir until smooth.
 Stir in 2/3 cup crushed candies; spread into prepared pan.
 Sprinkle with remaining candies.
 Cool.
-Refrigerate for 1 hour or until set.
+Refrigerate until set, about 1 hour.

 - Break into pieces.
 Store in an airtight container.
 Yield: 1-3/4 pounds.